cobilab/cryfa/README.md

            version information
 ```

-Cryfa uses standard ouput stream, hence, its output can be directly integrated with pipelines.
+Cryfa leverages the standard output stream, allowing seamless integration with existing data processing pipelines.

-## Making a key file
+## Creating a Key File

-There are two methods to make a "KEY_FILE", in order to pass to the `-k` or `--key` flags, either saving a raw password in a file, or, employing the "keygen" program, which is provided to generate a strong password.
-The second method is highly recommended.
+There are two approaches to create a "KEY_FILE" that can be used with the `-k` or `--key` flags.
+You can either save a raw password in a file or use the provided "keygen" program to generate a robust password.
+The latter method is strongly recommended for enhanced security.

-To apply the first method, the following commands can be used to save a raw password in a file, then passing it to Cryfa.
-In this case, "Such a strong password!" is our raw password and "pass.txt" is the file where we save our password.
-For the purpose of saving a password in a file, a text editor can also be used:
+To utilize the first method, use the commands below to save a raw password in a file, which can then be passed to Cryfa.
+In this example, "Such a strong password!" is the raw password and "pass.txt" is the file where the password is stored.
+Alternatively, you can use a text editor to save the password in a file:

 ```bash
 echo "Such a strong password!" > pass.txt
 ./cryfa -k pass.txt IN_FILE > OUT_FILE
 ```

-Note that the password must include at least 8 characters.
-Although, employing this
+While the password must contain at least 8 characters, it's highly recommended to use a strong password for better security.
-method is not recommended, but if you tend to use it, it would be a better
-practice to choose a "strong password".

 A strong password:

-* has at least 12 characters;
+- Is at least 12 characters long
-* includes lowercase letters (a-z), uppercase letters (A-Z), digits (0-9) and symbols (e.g. !, #, $, % and });
+- Includes a mix of lowercase (a-z) and uppercase (A-Z) letters, digits (0-9), and symbols (e.g., !, #, $, %, and })
-* is not a character repetition (e.g. zzzzzz), keyboard pattern (e.g. qwerty) or digit sequences (e.g. 123456).
+- Is not a simple repetition of characters (e.g., zzzzzz), a keyboard pattern (e.g., qwerty), or a sequence of digits (e.g., 123456)

-The second method to make a key file is using the "keygen" program, which automatically provides a strong password.
-Running
+Alternatively, you can leverage the "keygen" program to automatically generate a robust password.
+To do this, execute:

 ```bash
 ./keygen
 ```

-the following message appears:
+You'll be prompted with:

 ```text
 Enter a password, then press 'Enter':
 ```

-After typing a raw password, e.g. "A keygen raw pass!", and pressing "Enter", the following message appears:
+At this point, input a raw password, for example, "A keygen raw pass!", and press "Enter".
+Subsequently, you'll see:

 ```text
 Enter a file name to save the generated key, then press 'Enter':
 ```

-The automatically generated strong password will be saved in the file that you specify its name, e.g. "key.txt", in this step.
-Note, the "keygen" program needs an initial raw password, which is not required to be strong itself, to generate a strong password.
-Afterward, you can use the following command to pass the key file, in this case "key.txt", to Cryfa:
+The robust password generated by the "keygen" program will be stored in the file you specify, such as "key.txt".
+Note that "keygen" requires an initial raw password to generate a strong password, but this initial password doesn't need to be particularly strong.
+Once the key file is created, you can use it with Cryfa as shown below:

 ```bash
 ./cryfa -k key.txt IN_FILE > OUT_FILE
 ```

-If you are interested in the topic of "key management", which is to deal with generating, exchanging, storing, using and replacing keys, you can read the articles [[1]](https://en.wikipedia.org/wiki/Key_management), [[2]](https://info.townsendsecurity.com/definitive-guide-to-encryption-key-management-fundamentals), [[3]](https://csrc.nist.gov/projects/key-management/cryptographic-key-management-systems) and [[4]](https://www.cryptomathic.com/news-events/blog/what-is-key-management-a-ciso-perspective).
+For a deeper understanding of "key management" - which encompasses the generation, exchange, storage, usage, and replacement of keys - consider exploring [[1]](https://en.wikipedia.org/wiki/Key_management), [[2]](https://info.townsendsecurity.com/definitive-guide-to-encryption-key-management-fundamentals), [[3]](https://csrc.nist.gov/projects/key-management/cryptographic-key-management-systems) and [[4]](https://www.cryptomathic.com/news-events/blog/what-is-key-management-a-ciso-perspective).

 # Citation

-Please cite the followings, if you use Cryfa:
+If you utilize Cryfa in your research, please acknowledge the tool by citing the following references:

-* M. Hosseini, D. Pratas and A.J.
+- M. Hosseini, D. Pratas and A.J.
 Pinho, "Cryfa: a secure encryption tool for genomic data," *Bioinformatics*, vol. 35, no. 1, pp. 146--148, 2018.
 [DOI: 10.1093/bioinformatics/bty645](https://doi.org/10.1093/bioinformatics/bty645)
-* **[OPTIONAL]** D. Pratas, M. Hosseini and A.J.
+- **[OPTIONAL]** D. Pratas, M. Hosseini and A.J.
 Pinho, "Cryfa: a tool to compact and encrypt FASTA files," *11'th International Conference on Practical Applications of Computational Biology & Bioinformatics* (PACBB), Springer, June 2017.
 [DOI: 10.1007/978-3-319-60816-7_37](https://doi.org/10.1007/978-3-319-60816-7_37)

 # Codebase